Ecosia, the search engine that plants trees for every search you make. Sounds too good to be true?

 So, that’s a fourth gold star for Ecosia.

-In order to understand your online behaviour, Google tracks your search history and location so that they can optimise and provide results which they think you will like to see.
+In order to understand your online behaviour, Ecosia like Google or Bing tracks your search history so that they can optimise and provide results which they think you would like to see.

 As we all know, this can be a double edged sword, helping answer your search intent but also possibly trapping you in a ‘filter bubble’ where you only ever read one type of opinion.